Dalas121/Heir_2_The_Throne/README.md

 - if you have AI allies, I suggest scaling their gold so they always feel useful.
 For example, if my ally is 1/2 as strong as the enemy on Easy, they could be 1/2 as strong on Nightmare too.
 - for consistency, I usually give AI sides a very very small general recruit list (e.g. just Spearman), and then allow for a few additional units with {LIMIT_CONTEMPORANEOUS_RECRUITS} (e.g. 0-2 Bowmen, 0-2 Cavalrymen)
 	- this is also a good way to let the AI recruit a couple higher-level units (e.g. Javelineer, Pikeman) without making the entire side easy to farm for XP
-- when creating AI guards, please use MAIs instead of status=guardian.
+- when creating AI guards, I suggest using MAIs instead of status=guardian.
 For example, `{ZONE_GUARDIAN 14 14 x,y,radius=11,12,2}`.
 This also lets you sync up multiple guards so they fight together instead of being lured out 1-by-1.
 	- some campaigns use loyal icons for guards, some campaigns don't.
 For consistentcy, let's not use loyal icons for guards in HttT

 //--------------------